Papashanskiy/cli_ydisk_video_whisper/README.md

 python app/main.py --disk_token YOUR_TOKEN_HERE
 ```

-The application will prompt you to enter the Yandex Disk video URL.
+The application will prompt you to enter the Yandex Disk video PATH.
 After processing, it will display the transcription and automatically clean up temporary files.

 ## How It Works